surbhi84/myComponentLib/README.md

 ## Components

-HalloUi provides you with 16 components that you can incorporate in your projects by just using a few classnames, there is no installation you just need to add this [<link rel="stylesheet" href="https://halloui.netlify.app/halloUi-share.css">](<link rel="stylesheet" href="https://halloui.netlify.app/halloUi-share.css">) in your html file and you are good to go.
+HalloUi provides you with 16 components that you can incorporate in your projects by just using a few classnames, there is no installation you just need to add this ["https://halloui.netlify.app/halloUi-share.css"](https://halloui.netlify.app/halloUi-share.css") link in your html file and you are good to go.
 The listing of component is below and it redirects you to the component itself.

 - [Alert](https://halloui.netlify.app/components/alert/)